SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Creating_and_configuring_dashboards/Configuring_dashboard_components.md

 # Configuring dashboard components

-Each dashboard component consists of a visualization and a data feed.
+Each dashboard component consists of **a visualization and a data feed**.

 When a dashboard is in edit mode, visualizations are available via the green panel on the left, and data feeds are available via the *Data* pane on the right.

 There are several ways to add a component:

-- Drag a visualization from the pane on the left onto an empty section of the dashboard.
+- **Drag a visualization** from the pane on the left onto an empty section of the dashboard.
 A data feed will then need to be applied to the component.

-- Drag a data feed from the *Data* pane on the right onto an empty section of the dashboard.
+- **Drag a data feed** from the *Data* pane on the right onto an empty section of the dashboard.
 A visualization will then still need to be applied to the component.

-The following actions are then possible to configure the component:

 The following actions are then possible to configure the component: